 Don’t be surprised that after you have repented of your sins and truly submitted to the Lord that the enemy is attacking you left and right.
 The enemy desires to sift those who follow Jesus (Luke 22:31).
 The Apostle Paul was whipped, beaten, shipped wrecked, beaten, stoned, often hungered, and thirst during his ministry for the Lord (2 Corinthians 11:22-27).
 Certainly, the enemy was opposing him (1 Thess.
 2:18).
 In the letter to the Church in Smyrna, Jesus told them that satan was going to have some of them be imprisoned, and Jesus gave them encouragement promising them He will give them the crown of life if they stay faithful until death (Revelation 2:10).

 The Bible is clear that through many tribulations Christians enter the Kingdom of God (Acts 14:22).
-One may not suffer to the degree some in the early Church went through but there is no doubt satan today still comes after Christians like a devouring lion.
+One may not suffer to the degree some have in the early Church but there is no doubt satan today still comes after Christians like a devouring lion.
 But blessed are those who suffer for Jesus’ namesake (Matthew 5:11).

 The following is an example of a woman who was involved with the occult who faced retaliation from the enemy once she converted, which is not uncommon:

 “A young woman wanted to learn how to tell fortunes.
 She was taught by her sister who already practised occultism.
 One day there was a meeting in her church.
 Both the sisters went to the meeting.
 The second sister was converted and became a Christian.
 Immediately after this she herself began to experience scenes of persecution at night.
 Invisible forces beat her until she even bled.
 It was this that brought her to be counselled.”
 (The Devil’s Alphabet, 58)

 The following example is of a Christian who backslid and opened her to demonization and was attacked by the enemy when she repented: